eBook Pricing for Indie Fiction (Part 1)

 Like

-1. Lita Burke Post author
+1. Lita Burke Avatar

 The generous eBook royalties are terrific news.
 It’s possible to make more per eBook sold, and offer buyers a great low price, than with more traditional pricing models.
 As both an author and a Kindle owner, I like the convenience (and cost) of eBooks from both sides.